-All WidePoint NFI certificates, where the issuance of the certificate is based on "in-person" verification of identity prior to issuance, are intended to be used at the medium level of assurance relevant to environments where risks and consequences of data compromise are moderate.
-This may include transactions having substantial or very high monetary value or risk of fraud, or involving access to private information where the likelihood of malicious access is substantial.
+All WidePoint NFI certificates, where the issuance of the certificate is based on "in-person" verification of identity prior to issuance, are intended to be used at the Medium level of assurance relevant to environments where risks and consequences of data compromise are moderate.
+This may include transactions having substantial monetary value or risk of fraud, or involving access to private information where the likelihood of malicious access is substantial.

-All WidePoint NFI certificates, where the issuance of the certificate is based on "in-person" verification of identity prior to issuance and the key pairs are generated in an approved hardware device (i.e., token, smart card), are intended to be used at the medium-hardware level of assurance relevant to environments where risks and consequences of data compromise are moderate.
-This may include transactions having substantial or very high monetary value or risk of fraud, or involving access to private information where the likelihood of malicious access is substantial.
+All WidePoint NFI certificates, where the issuance of the certificate is based on "in-person" verification of identity prior to issuance and the key pairs are generated in an approved hardware device (i.e., token, smart card) are intended to be used at the Medium Hardware level of assurance relevant to environments where threats to data are high or the consequences of the failure of security services are high.
+This may include very high value transactions or high levels of fraud risk.